9 Solutions to Fix Android System Crash Issue

 Reboot the phone in Recovery Mode by selecting the first option.

-Bottomline, the tips are given above have helped many to solve the Android system crash issue.
-So do not hesitate to try them, but don't forget to extract and backup your data with Dr.Fone’s Data Extraction tool.
+Bottomline, the tips given above have helped many to solve the Android system crash issue.
+So do not hesitate to try them, but don't forget to extract your data with Dr.Fone’s Data Recovery tool.